dimakol/Minesweeper/README.md

 # Minesweeper
-My development of the popular game Minesweeper, written in C#.
+My development of the popular game Minesweeper, written in C#. <br />
 Run Minesweeper.exe to start the game.